-Thanks to over 40 community businesses and hundreds of individual donors, the Calaveras Community Foundation has dispersed well over a $660,000 dollars to a variety of causes through competitive grants, scholarships and assistance.
+Thanks to over 40 community businesses and hundreds of individual donors, the Calaveras Community Foundation, since its inception in 2000, has dispersed well over a $1,400,000 dollars to a variety of causes through competitive grants, scholarships and assistance.

 Please support the Foundation’s Supporting Businesses below.

 In recent years, we have also received significant support from two major Bay Area community foundations.
 The Silicon Valley Community Foundation and the San Francisco Foundation have clients who have directed donations to the CCF through their donor advised funds.

 Your gift to the Foundation can have significant tax advantages.
 Click here to find out more!

 Here is a partial list of the Foundation’s Supporting Businesses:

 The Sierra Health Foundation has awarded a $15,000 Responsive Grant to the Calaveras Community Foundation to improve the oral health of homebound senior citizens by providing preventative and restorative direct mobile dental services in Calaveras County.

 Sierra Health Foundation is a private philanthropy with a mission to invest in and serve as a catalyst for ideas, partnerships and programs that improve health and quality of life in 26 counties in Northern California.
 Since 1985, SHF has awarded over $87 million in cash grants to 938 nonprofit organizations.